 The word Zazen simply means "seated meditation."
 Although it is a generic term, Zazen has come to refer to a body of meditation practices associated with Zen Buddhism.
 There are three distinct practices that are generally considered to fall under the category of Zazen.
 By far the most commonly practiced form in Western Zen Buddhism is a simple breath meditation, which uses one's breathing as a focus of attention.
 Less familiar Zazen methods include koan practice, and shikan-taza.

-After the meditator begins, thoughts will naturally arise in the mind: To-Do lists, memories, plans, desires, fantasies, etc. When thoughts arise, the attention is simply returned to the breath.
-Through this practice, the activity of the mind is eventually stilled.
+After the meditator begins, thoughts will naturally arise in the mind: to-do lists, memories, plans, desires, fantasies, etc. When thoughts arise, the attention is simply returned to the breath.

 In beginning practice, meditators are encouraged to meditate 20-25 minutes, twice a day.
 This style of Zazen is associated with the Soto sect of Zen Buddhism.